-About the space in between
+About the Space in between

 The hotel room as ideal room to live in and the meaning of the space in between.
 That and many other insights about Adolf Krischanitz's understanding of architecture and hotel design can be found in the interview we conducted with him.
 Listen to the ideas of the established Austrian architect and experience the room 64 in the following video.
+As the interview is in German, you can read the whole text version below.

 Why did you actually decide to work with Altstadt Vienna?